chromaui/chromatic-docs/review.md

 ![PR for UI Review](img/prbadge-review.png)

-Manual reviews will not create a “UI Review” status check in GitHub, GitLab or Bitbucket.
-To create a status check in your Git provider for manual reviews, you can use a [custom webhook](integrations#custom-webhooks).
+Manually created Reviews will not create a “UI Review” status check in GitHub, GitLab or Bitbucket.
+To create a status check in your Git provider for manually created Reviews, you can use a [custom webhook](integrations#custom-webhooks).

 ---